-In the Meditations.
-Descartes employs universal doubt "to demolish everything completely and start again right from the foundations."2 The establishment of the "unshakeable foundation of truth" residing in the ego cogito is the absolute beginning of philosophy.
-Husserl, agreeing with Descartes that "anyone who seriously intends to become a philosopher must 'once in his life' withdraw into himself and attempt, within himself, to overthrow and build anew all the sciences that, up to then, he has been accepting."3 Both Descartes and Husserl believe that the founding of the Archimedean point, i.e., the absolute foundation of truth, is the origin on which philosophy as a rigorous science can be grounded.
+In the Meditations, Descartes employs universal doubt to "demolish everything completely and start again right from the foundation."1 The establishment of the "unshakeable foundation of truth" residing in the ego cogito is the absolute beginning of philosophy.
+Husserl, agreeing with Descartes that whoever "seriously intends to become a philosopher, must 'once in his life' withdraw into himself and attempt, within himself, to overthrow everything and build anew all the sciences that up to then, he has been accepting."2 Both Descartes and Husserl believe that the founding of the Archimedean point, i.e., the absolute foundation of truth, is the origin in which philosophy as a rigorous science can be grounded.
 Both insist that the pursuit of philosophy is the business of the lonely person.
-"Philosophy-wisdom (sagesse)-is the philosophizer's quite personal affair.
-It must arise as his wisdom, as his selfacquired knowledge tending toward universality, a knowledge for which he can answer from the beginning, and at each step, by virtue of his own absolute insights."4 The seeking of philosophy is the sole responsibility of the philosophizing person.
-Yet both Descartes and
+"Philosophy- wisdom (sagesse)-is the philosophizer's quiet personal affair.
+It must arise as his wisdom, as his self-acquired knowledge tending toward universality, a knowledge for which he can answer from the beginning, and at each step, by virtue of his own absolute insights."3 The seeking of philosophy is the sole responsibility of the philosophizing person.
+Yet both Descartes and Husserl have the idea of initiating the readers to philosophy or phenomenology through the meditations, which are meant to be propaedeutic in nature.
+Whoever follows the thinking processes demonstrated in the six meditations can learn how to philosophize.